nstbayless/cv2br-editor/README.md

 # Castlevania II: Belmont's Revenge (data extraction)

-This repository provides a script (`build.sh`) which can be run to extract some of the data from a US/EU ROM of *Castlevania II: Belmont's Revenge*, such as the lantern data.
+This repository provides a script (`build.sh`) which can be run to extract some of the data from a US/EU ROM of *Castlevania II: Belmont's Revenge*, such as the level objects and tiles.

 python3.8 is requied to run the script.